MacDonald P. Jackson: Writing and research

-Jackson's most recent work was a year-long examination of the disputed authorship of the classic poem "The Night Before Christmas", also called "A Visit from St. Nicholas."
+Jackson's research includes a year-long examination of the disputed authorship of the classic poem "The Night Before Christmas", also called "A Visit from St. Nicholas."
 Jackson applied modern computational stylistics techniques to the corpora of verse left by both claimants, Clement Clarke Moore and Henry Livingston Jr., including a new test, statistical analysis of phonemes.
-His book, Who Wrote "The Night Before Christmas"? identifies the true author and makes a significant contribution to the field of attribution studies.
+His 2016 book, Who Wrote "The Night Before Christmas"? argues that Livingston is the true author and makes a significant contribution to the field of attribution studies.

 Jackson's Studies in Attribution: Middleton and Shakespeare (Salzburg, 1979) helped establish the dramatic canon of Thomas Middleton.
 From 1984 to 1991 Jackson contributed the annual reviews of "Editions and Textual Studies" to Shakespeare Survey.

 Jackson has written thirteen books as either author or editor.
-His more recent works include:
+His works include: